elfsternberg/boggle-solver/docs/20190805_Tries_in_Rust.md

 checking if a word is in a dictionary is a *trie*!"

 Whiteboard exercises are terrible.
-I don't think I've ever actually programmed a trie, not even in Data Structures class I took way back in college in 19mumblemumble.
+I don't think I've ever actually programmed a trie, not even in the Data Structures class I took way back in college in 19mumblemumble.
 I'm sure I've used them, but I've never had to write one.

 ## So what is a trie?